skyber71/wave-app/README.md

 User registration: Create a new account with a unique username and password.
 User login: Log in using your registered username and password.
 Session management: Keep users logged in between sessions.
-## Encryption
-Messages exchanged between users are encrypted using a unique key for each conversation.
-The encryption process ensures that messages are secure and private.
-The key for encryption is generated based on the users involved in the conversation.